McGill-iGEM2/2022-2023_NGS/meeting_minutes.md

         - Input: bam (tumour, normal)
         - Output: ??
     - We will probably want to run MuTect2 individually.
 Will also need to find argument to pass to MuTect2 that calculates allele frequency.
-- Compute Canada -> storing data on Compute Canada and finding out how to access the data (@bsegall02)
+- Compute Canada -> storing data on Compute Canada and finding out how to access the data locally (@bsegall02)

 ## Monday, June 5, 2023
 Updates: